Camp Second Chance Is Expanding!

 Cultivating Compassionate Action

 Patacara Community Services is a faith based nonprofit offering compassionate and respectful care to those who are suffering.
 We provide services inspired by the philosophy and teachings of Buddhism.
 We are a nonsectarian, all-volunteer, grassroots community that takes refuge in Buddha, Dharma, and Sangha and values service, generosity, compassion, interdependence, ethical conduct, equanimity, and kindness.
-Our focus areas are food justice, homelessness, reentry support for prisoners, and youth leadership development.
+Our current focus area is offering supportive services to our unhoused neighbors.

 Patacara (pronounced Pah-tah-char-ah) Community Services is named after Patacara, who was one of the first Buddhist nuns.
 As a young woman, Patacara lost everything.
 Her husband, children, and parents all died in a series of unexpected and tragic events.
 Crazed with grief, she wandered naked and destitute, without family or a home, until the townspeople took pity on her and guided her to where the Buddha was teaching.
 He looked at her kindly and said, “Sister, recover your presence of mind.”
 Her lucid mind returned and with the Buddha’s help, she began her journey back to wholeness.
 She eventually became enlightened and one of the most respected and beloved teachers of her generation, with a special gift for being able to help people overwhelmed by grief and despair, as she once had been.
 Patacara Community Services will operate programs designed to help us “recover our presence of mind” together.